 CPL Renewal Training

-A Michigan CPL is eligible for renewal from 6 months before your license expires and up to one year after it expires.
-MCL 28.425l
+A Michigan CPL is eligible for renewal starting 6 months before your license expires and up to one year after it expires.
+MCL 28.425l (WARNING, there is no grace period for an expired CPL, you could be charged with a felony if you get caught carrying a concealed pistol even one day after it expires – it has happened).

 Michigan law requires that CPL renewal applicants self-certify that they have completed at least three hours of review of the required training and at least one hour of firing range time within the six months immediately preceding a renewal application.